georgeweigt/eigenmath/xcode/README.md

 5. Choose Built Products (the default) then click Next.

-6. Click Export and save somewhere such as Desktop.
+6. Click Export to save somewhere such as Desktop.

 7. In macOS Finder, go to the folder that Organizer exported.